1. The basic principle

 3.3.
 Grouping of states

-The states described in the introduction can be customised and condensed in very many ways.
+The states described in the introduction can be customized and condensed in very many ways.
 In this way very different forms of evaluation can be flexibly generated.
 The are various options for this.

 Handling the WARN, UNKNOWN and Host Down states